kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

 ```
 <br />

-### Overwrite RA of oven_thread
+### Overwriting RA of oven_thread
-- Now, we know libc's address and oven_thread's return address too.
+- Now that we know both the libc address and oven_thread's return address.
 - If we leak libc's address from above of RA, then we can overwrite RA at once.
-- I tried for using two oven cause of probability to get libc, but it doesn't work well.
+- I attempted to use two ovens to increase the probability of getting the libc address, but it didn't work well.
 <br />

 ```python